strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .7.8 =
+* BUG FIX: Removed random include of the /adminpages/dashboard.php files which was causing a fatal error in PMPro v2.0, which removes that file.
+* BUG FIX/ENHANCEMENT: Switched a !empty() with isset() in the code that saves the meta fields.
+This prevents the addon package price from being zero'd out if a post is updated via a function call or in some other way where the meta fields aren't present.

 = .7.7 =
 * ENHANCEMENT: You can now set the include attribute on the pmpro_addon_packages shortcode to a specific post ID or comma-separated list of post IDs to only include those packages in the table.